-3.4 Performance of the RAC scheme
+3.3 Performance of the RAC scheme

 We use Theorem 1 to guide the dynamic adjustment of Q in RAC.
-However, due to approximation error, the previous results indicate that even when $\delta(Q)$ is slightly smaller than 1, contention can still be high, and performance can still be improved by decreasing Q. For the same reason, conversely $\delta(Q)$ would need to be much smaller than 1 to indicate low contention to justify increasing Q. To accommodate the approximation error of $\delta(Q)$, we need to use a critical zone instead of a critical point for $\delta(Q)$.
+However, due to estimation error, the previous results indicate that even when $\delta(Q)$ is slightly smaller than 1, contention can still be high, and performance can still be improved by decreasing Q. For the same reason, conversely $\delta(Q)$ would need to be much smaller than 1 to indicate low contention to justify increasing Q. As suggested previously, to accommodate the estimation error of $\delta(Q)$ , we need to use a critical zone instead of a critical point for $\delta(Q)$ .

 In our implementation of RAC, we use a critical zone with two values MAX and MIN.
-Q will be decreased when $\delta(Q) > MAX$; and Q will be increased when $\delta(Q) < MIN$.
-MAX and MIN are set to 0.8 and 0.2 respectively based on our experimental results.
+Q will be decreased when $\delta(Q) > MAX$ ; and Q will be increased when $\delta(Q) < MIN$ .
+MAX and MIN are set to 0.8 and 0.05 respectively based on our experimental results.